dex4er/perl-Plack-Middleware-TrafficLog/README.md

 case each chunk is logged separately and shares the same unique ID number and headers.

 The body of request and response is not logged by default.
+For streaming responses only first chunk is logged by default.

 # CONFIGURATION